Mohd-Ali2/Mohd-Ali2/README.md

 Projects
 Check out my latest projects on GitHub
-From data analysis to deep learning models, I love exploring different aspects of machine learning Let's Connect
-Connect with me on LinkedIn
-Drop me an email at alifaizan20@outlook.com
+From data analysis to deep learning models, I love exploring different aspects of machine learning Connect with me on LinkedIn https://www.linkedin.com/in/mohdali02 Drop me an email at alifaizan20@outlook.com
 Looking forward to connecting with you and exploring the exciting world of machine learning together! 🚀